Power Stage

-The Power Stage (abbreviated as PS) is a special stage that usually runs as the final stage of a rally in the World Rally Championship (WRC).
+The Power Stage (abbreviated as PS) is a special stage that usually runs as the final stage of a rally in the World Rally Championship (WRC) and European Rally Championship (ERC).
 Additional championship points are available to the fastest five crews through the stage regardless of where they actually finished in the rally.
 Unlike normal special stages, which are timed to a tenth of a second, the timing of the Power Stage is to a thousandth of a second.